-- Ensure that individuals with disabilities are not excluded from regular programs or are required to accept special services or benefits.
-Involve individuals with disabilities in regular programs to the maximum extent possible. - 2.
-Modify policies, practices, or procedures to avoid discrimination unless the modification would fundamentally alter the nature of the program or create a hazardous situation. - Ensure that when specific requirements that exclude or limit the participation of persons with disabilities are necessary for the safe operation of programs, those requirements are based on real risks, not on speculation, stereotypes, or generalizations. - 4.
-Include a nondiscrimination statement on all forms. - 5.
-When interviews are required for program participation, ensure that the meetings are held in an accessible location and that auxiliary aids are provided upon request.
+- 1. It is a requirement that individuals with disabilities are not excluded from regular programs or are required to accept special services or benefits. - 2.
+It is required to include individuals with disabilities in regular programs to the maximum extent possible. - 3.
+It is required that the City modify standard policies, practices, or procedures to avoid discrimination unless the modification would fundamentally alter the nature of the program, result in an undue financial or administrative burden, or create a hazardous situation for the participant or others.

+- 4. It is required that when specific policies that would exclude or limit the participation of persons with disabilities are necessary for the safe operation of programs, those requirements are based on real risks, not on speculation, stereotypes, or generalizations. - 5.
+It is required that a non-discrimination statement is included on application or registration forms. - 6.
+When interviews are required for program participation, it is required that the meetings are held in an accessible location and that alternative formats or auxiliary aids are provided upon request.